 Renal excretion is one of the ways of eliminating toxicant molecules from the body.
-Kidney is an important organ of excretion and osmoregulation and it is highly susceptible to toxic substances of its high blood supply and it is considered as a major target organ for toxicity impact (Ananth and Mathivanan, 2014).
+Kidney is an important organ of excretion and osmoregulation and it is highly susceptible to toxic substances of its high blood supply and it is considered as a major target organ for toxicity impact (Ananth & Mathivanan, 2014).
 Fish kidney receives largest quantity of postbranchial blood, therefore renal lesions might be good indicator of environmental pollution.

 The histopathological changes were more evident in specimens exposed to Profenofos and were not observed in the control fish.
 After exposure an excessive amount of mucus was observed over the body of live specimens.
-It has been reported that the stress caused by the variations in the environment and pathologic agents induced the proliferation of mucus cells and increased secretion (Richmonds and Dutta, 1989; Cardoso et al., 1996).
+It has been reported that the stress caused by the variations in the environment and pathologic agents induced the proliferation of mucus cells and increased secretion (Richmonds & Dutta, 1989; Cardoso et al., 1996).

-In this study, fig:2 after 7 days of exposure to sublethal concentration of Profenofos, showing renal tubules with dilated lumen and fragmentation of glomeruli and haemorrhage, where as fig:3, and 4 after 14 and 21 days exposed kidney showing necrosis, crumpled and pycnotic nucleus whaemorrhage with dislocation of epithelial cells and the inflammatory cells develop necrosis around the border of tissue changed the normal shape of kidney, where as the section of control kidney tissues fig:1, exhibits an ordinary pattern with no abnormal changes in the cells.
+In this study, after 7 days of exposure to sublethal concentration of Profenofos, showing renal tubules with dilated lumen, fragmentation of glomeruli and haemorrhage, whereas after 14 and 21 days exposed kidney showing necrosis, crumpled and pycnotic nucleus with haemorrhage with dislocation of epithelial cells and the inflammatory cells develop necrosis around the border of tissue changed the normal shape of kidney, where as the section of control kidney tissues, exhibits an ordinary pattern with no abnormal changes in the cells.